-Your child must be registered with AAU Diving for participation in YCF Diving Lessons – Any level.
+Your child must be registered with AAU Diving for participation in any level of YCF Diving.
 This membership provides insurance protection.
 To register with AAU click here.
 Be sure to select AAU and not YMCA as your association, and select YCF Diving as your club team along with your current coach.
-The current rate is $14.00/year.

 2. How do I register with USA Diving?

-Your child may be asked to register with USA Diving for certain meets as a JO1, but membership is required for JO2.
+Your child must be registered with USA Diving for participation in any level of YCF Diving.
+You may be asked to register with USA Diving for certain meets as a JO1, but membership is required for JO2.

 To register with USA Diving go to www.usadiving.org.
-Depending on the diver’s level, register for either the Blue (Novice divers) or Gold (JO divers) Athlete membership.
-You will receive a USA Diving ID number that you will need to register for meets.
+Depending on the diver’s level, register for either the Athlete (Lessons, Pre-team, JO1) or Competition (JO2-JO5 divers) membership.
+You will receive a USA Diving ID number that you will need to register for USA Diving meets.